ISISComputingGroup/ibex_developers_manual/Sprint-Retrospective.md

 ### During

-In no particular order

-* Discuss items on the list
-* Discuss what made people mad, sad and glad during the sprint
-* Discuss the current state of the sprint board
 * Discuss items from the last sprint retrospective
   * Are we implementing them?
   * Are we happy with how implementing them went?
+* Discuss items on the list
+* Discuss what made people mad, sad and glad during the sprint

 ### After